jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Set line as Blank*    Writes in Sample name string Blank

+*Set as Dist.
+Std.
+AgbehLaB6*    Writes in Sample name string "AgBehenateLaB6" to indicate position is used by standard.

-*Write same name to all empty*    Asks for string and inputs this string into all empty Sample Name fields.
-Useful when all samples have same prefix and user needs to just append index or code.
+*Write same name*    Asks for string and where to write inputs; write this this string into all indicated Sample Name fields.
+Useful when many samples have same prefix and user needs to just append index or code.

+*Write same thickness*    Asks for value and where to write inputs; writes this thickness value as instructed.
+Useful when many samples have same thickness.
+Note the default thickness on second tab if all samples have same thickness.

 *Same Sx to all empty*    Asks user for sx value and this one is filled in all empty sx fields in the table.
 SX fields which contain any number are not changed.

 *Same Sy to all empty*    Asks user for sy value and this one is filled in all empty sy fields in the table.
 SY fields which contain any number are not changed.

-*Increment sx from selected row*    Takes value for sx in the selected row, asks user for step and inserts incremented sx values to all higher rows.
+*Increment Sx from selected row*    Takes value for sx in the selected row, asks user for step and inserts incremented sx values to all higher rows.
 Step can be negative.
 Great if user needs to step through the sample at fixed distances.

-*Increment sy from selected row*    Takes value for sy in the selected row, asks user for step and inserts incremented sy values to all higher rows.
+*Increment Sy from selected row*    Takes value for sy in the selected row, asks user for step and inserts incremented sy values to all higher rows.
 Step can be negative.
 Great if user needs to step through the sample at fixed distances.

 *Copy row values to Table Clipboard*    Copies values in selected row into string ("Table Clipboard") and saves it for later use.
 There is only ONE Table Clipboard string available to users, copying new row in Table Clipboard will overwrite existing content.

 *Paste Table Clipboard to row*    Pastes the values stored in above "Copy" command into the selected row.
 Overwrites existing values.
 Note: Table Clipboard is not emptied by this command, same content can be pasted many times.

-In order to create a new row with some content, user has two obvious choices :
-  * Duplicate a row, in which case a new row with the same content as the one being duplicated is created.
-But the new row is next the duplicate row.
-There is no "Move row" function at this time.
-  * Copy row content in Table Clipboard, insert empty row in suitable place and paste the content of Table Clipboard there.

-The second method is great if user forgets to insert enough Blank measurements.
-Copy Blank location, insert number of empty lines throughout the table and paste in those new lines Blank parameters from Table Clipboard.
+*Insert new row with Table Clipboard*    Creates a new row and pastes the values stored in above "Copy" command into the selected row.
+Note: Table Clipboard is not emptied by this command, same content can be pasted many times.

+NOTE: for now Table Clipboard handles only ONE line at time and only one line can be selected in the table anyway.
+More lines may be coming later.
 *******

 **Option Controls**